Unboxed-Software/solana-course/content/solana-nft.md

 - Understand the role of Metaplex in the Solana NFT ecosystem
 - Use Candy Machine v2 to create an NFT collection
-- Use a frontend UI to mint NFTs from a Candy Machine
+- Use a frontend UI to mint NFTs from a candy machine

 # TL;DR